Last Updated on October 10, 2023 by Melissa Reome

 Duxelles is made with a single or multiple varieties of mushrooms.
 Using more earthy mushrooms will give a stronger boost of mushroom flavor.
 White button mushrooms for example have a very mild mushroom flavor compared to cremini (which are baby portobello mushrooms).
 I personally like to use a mix of white button and cremini mushrooms for my duxelles because I prefer a milder profile.
 Feel to use any combination of mushroom varieties you prefer.

-- How to cook the puff pastry perfectly without letting moisture ruin it and turning it into a soggy mess
+- Learning how to cook the puff pastry perfectly without letting moisture ruin it and turning it into a soggy mess.

 - Knowing how to NOT overcook the beef tenderloin in the center of the Beef Wellington while having the outside golden brown